 Make every effort to enter through the narrow gate, because many, I tell you, will try to enter and will not be able to.
 (Luke 13:24)

 As kids in Sunday School, we learned about the broad and narrow roads.
 We understood that there was a freeway to hell and nearly everybody was on it.
-There was also a narrow way to life, a secret passage that few would find.
+There was also a narrow way to life, a secret passage that only a few would find.
 But Jesus said the narrow gate isn’t just hard to find, it’s hard to enter: “Many will try to enter and will not be able to.”

 Enter through the narrow gate.
 For wide is the gate and broad is the road that leads to destruction, and many enter through it.
 But small is the gate and narrow the road that leads to life, and only a few find it.
 (Matt 7:13-14)

-Why there are two gates?
+Why are there two gates?
 Shouldn’t there be only one gate?
 Aren’t we all born on a highway to hell?
 Aren’t we all lost unless we stumble onto the secret turn-off?

 Behind door number 1…